schorschii/OWA-SMIME4Linux/README.md

 - `openssl smime -in mymail.eml -verify -noverify -signer scert.pem -out textdata`
 - `cat message.eml | openssl smime -pk7out | openssl pkcs7 -print_certs`
 - `openssl pkcs7 -in signature.p7 -inform DER -print_certs`

+## Support
+If you like this project please consider making a donation using the sponsor button on [GitHub](https://github.com/schorschii/QuickSync4Linux) to support further development.
+If your financial resources do not allow this, you can at least leave a star for the Github repo.

+Furthermore, you can hire me for commercial support or implementing new features.
+Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.